-- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-This question is not applicable for the Fund. - What is the policy to assess good governance practices of the investee companies?
-Governance is a key dimension within the proprietary sustainability framework applied within the Fund's relations, remuneration of staff and tax compliance. actively avoiding the worst.
+What is the policy to assess good governance practices of the investee companies?

+Governance is a key dimension within the proprietary sustainability framework applied within the Fund's quantitative investment process.
+Our governance assessment is applied universally, across our entire investment universe, rewarding highly rated companies whilst penalising those with poorer standards and actively avoiding the worst.
 We include a breadth of underlying terms within our governance assessment, capturing material areas such as management structure (including board independence) alongside accounting quality, the treatment of shareholders by assessing ownership structures & dividend policy as well as measuring shareholder dissent.
 The full range of inputs included within our governance framework is included beneath.